 Mean score of companies in the Food Product Manufacturing industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-In 2023, Kraft Heinz Company reported total carbon emissions of approximately 4,559,720,000 kg CO2e globally.
-This figure includes Scope 1 emissions of about 455,972,000 kg CO2e and Scope 2 emissions, which totalled approximately 399,330,000 kg CO2e (market-based).
-Additionally, the company disclosed significant Scope 3 emissions, with categories such as purchased goods and services contributing approximately 1,748,259,000 kg CO2e and upstream transportation and distribution accounting for about 2,922,914,000 kg CO2e.
-In 2022, Kraft Heinz's emissions were slightly higher, with Scope 1 emissions at approximately 501,786,000 kg CO2e and Scope 2 emissions (location-based) reaching about 558,444,000 kg CO2e.
-Despite these substantial emissions figures, Kraft Heinz has not publicly committed to specific reduction targets or initiatives as part of their climate strategy.
-The absence of documented reduction targets suggests a need for further clarity on their long-term climate commitments and strategies to mitigate their carbon footprint.
+In 2023, Kraft Heinz Company reported total carbon emissions of approximately 4,455,972,000 kg CO2e across various scopes.
+The breakdown includes Scope 1 emissions at about 455,972,000 kg CO2e, Scope 2 emissions (market-based) at approximately 399,330,000 kg CO2e, and significant Scope 3 emissions, which totalled around 6,000,000,000 kg CO2e.
+The Scope 3 emissions are further detailed, with major contributions from purchased goods and services (approximately 1,748,259,000 kg CO2e) and upstream transportation and distribution (about 2,922,914,000 kg CO2e).
+In 2022, Kraft Heinz's emissions were slightly lower, with Scope 1 emissions at about 501,786,000 kg CO2e and Scope 2 emissions (market-based) at approximately 457,547,000 kg CO2e.
+Notably, no Scope 3 emissions data was disclosed for that year.
+Despite the substantial emissions figures, Kraft Heinz has not publicly committed to specific reduction targets or initiatives as part of their climate strategy.
+The absence of documented reduction targets suggests a need for further clarity on their long-term climate commitments.
+The company operates within a challenging industry context, where food and beverage manufacturers are increasingly pressured to enhance sustainability practices and reduce their carbon footprints.

 Access structured emissions data, company-specific emission factors, and source documents